-Each lodge has twin, double and quad-share bedrooms, all fully insect screened.
+Each lodge has twin, double and gender based quad-share bedrooms, all fully insect screened.
 Bedrooms have ceiling fans to keep you cool during summer and heating for those chilly winter nights.
-Linen, blankets and bath towels are provided and there's separate male and female bathrooms, each with two showers.
+Linen, blankets and bath towels are provided.
+All our room types share separate male and female bathrooms, each with two showers.
 Lodges have an open lounge area (perfect for socialising) and kitchenette with tea and coffee making facilities.
 Ironing facilities are also available, and there's a coin-laundry and pay phone nearby.

 The Wilderness Lodges are located on the hill north-east of Kingfisher Bay Resort's main complex (and just across from the Dingo Bar... very handy!!)
 There's a regular shuttle service between the lodges and resort - check transfer times with your guide.

 You won't go hungry on a Cool Dingo Tour with great buffets served on the Dingo Bar deck and hearty picnic lunches to enjoy on tour.
 No tinned camping fare, powdered milk or warm drinks, and the best thing... no cooking or washing up!

 Breakfast - Kick-start the day's action with a full buffet breakfast at the Dingo Bar.
 Includes bacon, sausages, scrambled eggs, baked beans, toast & spreads, cereals, fruit and tea/coffee.
 YUM!